effectfully-ou/sketches/generalizing-unliftio/README.md

     printM ()
 ```

 It's important to stress that `App` gets peeled to itself and `AppT` gets peeled to itself as well.
-This is because whatever our main monad is, we want to be able to feed actions running in that monad to `forkU`, so that we don't lose the benefit of `unliftio` discussed in the beginning of the post.
+This is because whatever our main monad is, we want to be able to feed actions running in that monad to `forkU`, so that we don't lose the benefits of `unliftio` discussed in the beginning of the post.

 Note that the body of `testAppT` is literally the same as the one of `testApp2`.
 Given that, we can generalize both the examples to (the comments are constraints required by each individual line)